d0sbit/gocode/README.md

 ## Notes

 TODO:
-* Either simplify the helper functions, or move them to a separate d0sbit repo.
-  Maybe also just a separate file would help keep it organized.
 * Make a punchlist of what is left to round off mongdob
   - fix bug where subdirs error
   - ensure both the module dir and module dir + "a" both work and are tested